Training Philosophy

 Behavioral Objectives

-• Behave in ways that reflect the values and attitudes of psychology, including cultural humility, integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others;
+• Behaves in ways that reflect the values and attitudes of psychology, including cultural humility, integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others.

-• Engage in self-reflection regarding one’s personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness;
+• Engages in self-reflection regarding their personal and professional functioning; and engages in activities to maintain and improve performance, well-being, and professional effectiveness.

-• Actively seek and demonstrate openness and responsiveness to feedback and supervision; and,
+• Actively seeks and demonstrates openness and responsiveness to feedback and supervision.

 Evaluation Methods